EFSCOIN/Efscoin/README.md

 This will also prevent the splashscreen from being displayed at boot.
 The partition number can be found by running `sudo fdisk -l` the partition will be one of the FAT32 partitions `/dev/mmcblk0p6` would be partition 6.
 Note that once an `autoboot.txt` file is present, there's then no way to force the NOOBS GUI to display, until you delete (or rename) the `autoboot.txt` file.

-### How to use with the Raspberry Pi Touch Display
+### How to use with the EFSCOIN Efs Touch Display

-If NOOBS detects you are using the [Raspberry Pi Touch Display](https://www.raspberrypi.org/products/raspberry-pi-touch-display/), it will enable the following functionality:
+If EFSCOIN detects you are using the [Raspberry Pi Touch Display](https://www.raspberrypi.org/products/efscoin-touch-display/), it will enable the following functionality:
 - A tap on the raspberry logo in the centre of the touchscreen can activate NOOBS, as well as holding the shift key down.
 - A tap on the touchscreen will simulate a mouse click
 - A longpress on the touchscreen will simulate a mouse double-click.